 What do you use your yoga mat for?
 Yoga?
 An extra seat when your friends are over?
 Talk about a failure of imagination!
-If you can’t afford or don’t want to go to the gym, you can do a total workout using only your body and yoga mat.
+If you can’t afford or don’t want to go to the gym, you can do a total workout using only your body and yoga mat (or towel!).
 In fact, there are at least 10 home exercises or routines you can do at home with just a yoga mat.

 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic: